PROJECT: Roof Decks on 2nd and 3rd Phase Urban Loft Condominiums.

 The project developer contacted Duradek of Utah who was able to provide the ideal solution for these new penthouse roof decks – Duradek Ultra Supreme Granite Chip.

-Installed by trained and authorized professionals that are skilled in the specific details that roof deck waterproofing requires, Duradek provides long-lasting waterproofing peace of mind with a 10-year waterproofing warranty.
+Installed by trained and authorized professionals that are skilled in the specific details that roof deck waterproofing requires, Duradek provides long-lasting waterproofing peace of mind with a 10-year waterproofing warranty (increased to a 15-year warranty in June 2019).

 Roof decks are a fantastic value-added feature that developers can use to increase profit and demand.
 The Broadway Park Loft towers’ units that had roof decks sold out rapidly and the developer now has a long waiting list for the next project.
 Furthermore, the inclusion of roof decks on the top floor units provided an additional profit of $133 per sq. ft. per 300 sq. ft. roof deck!
 When the Construction Specification Institute Salt Lake City Chapter conducted a walking tour of the Broadway Park Lofts, one architect was quoted as saying, “I expected to see a roof.
 What I saw was a floor.”